openjdm/openjdm.github.io/_sources/sunk_cost.md

 subscription based service.
 We hope to provide interesting insights into how the mechanisms underlying sunk costs are present in the many services we use.
-The implications of the sunk cost effect can be substantial, however, a positive affect can be used to combat it.
+The implications of the sunk cost effect can be substantial, however, positive affect can be used to combat it.
-Employing a positive affect allows individuals to see their decisions through multiple perspectives, and weigh their decisions in a less fixated manner.
+Employing positive affect allows individuals to see their decisions through multiple perspectives, and weigh their decisions in a less fixated manner.
 Through reading this chapter, one can understand the definition of the sunk cost effect, its application in multiple domains,